 The Great Migration is the largest mass movement of land mammals on Earth, when more than a million wildebeest, along with thousands of zebra, topi, and gazelle, stalked by predators like big cats, vultures and hyenas circle through the Serengeti plains in Tanzania and Masai Mara Reserve in Kenya.
 Following instinct and the scent of moisture, looking for fresher greener land, the herds move clockwise from their calving grounds in the lush plains of the southern Serengeti, moving to the northern Serengeti and eventually crossing the Mara river to Masai Mara.

-The Mara River crossing is the hardest part of their journey, a life-or-death situation since there are vicious Nile crocodiles and territorial hippos is the river waiting to attack.
+The Mara River crossing is the hardest part of their journey, a life-or-death situation since there are vicious Nile crocodiles and territorial hippos in the river waiting to attack.
 Hippos are herbivores but we saw one feeding on the zebra that fell prey to the crocodiles.
-We watched in horror, as a severely wounded yet brave zebra walk slowly across the other side followed by hyenas.
-We saw hundreds, may be thousands of wildebeests waiting on the river bank in masses before the first ones made the daring leap.
+We watched in horror, as a severely wounded yet brave zebra walked slowly across the other side followed by hyenas.
+We saw hundreds, maybe thousands of wildebeests waiting on the riverbank in masses before the first ones made the daring leap.
 Masai Mara Great Migration is definitely one of the greatest wildlife shows on Earth.

 There were many baby elephants and lion cubs around as well showing us the cycle of Life and Death on the plains.
-We had the opportunity to see the animals in the wild and the migration firsthand — here are a few photos from our trip to East Africa and the awe-inspiring Masai Mara Great Migration.
+We had the opportunity to see the animals in the wild and the migration firsthand.
+Here are a few photos from our trip to East Africa and the awe-inspiring Masai Mara Great Migration.

 Photos from the Masai Mara Great Migration